 Pipe lining and pipe bursting are two types of trenchless lines.
 With pipelining, a flexible tube is pulled through the sewer line to where the damage is.
 The line is then inflated, creating a new pipe inside the old one.
 Pipe bursting is a similar process where the new pipe is pulled through the damaged line.
 The new line then bursts the old pipe and completely replaces it.

-In addition to many other plumbing and HVAC services in Louisiana, Pioneer Comfort Systems offers trenchless pipe replacement for dealing with a burst pipe.
+In addition to many other plumbing and HVAC services in Louisiana, Pioneer Comfort Systems offers trenchless pipe replacement in Shreveport and Shreveport emergency plumbing services for dealing with a burst pipe.
 You can reach us at 318-795-8000 for emergencies after hours or to arrange weekend services.